-Some banks reverse overdraft fees for loyal customers who don't overdraw accounts often.
-Even if you have overdrawn your account before, communicating with the branch manager or supervisor at your bank may get at least some fees waived.
-Overdraft fees can be charged both per day the account was overdrawn and per transaction after that.
-Reducing the fees may make it possible to cover the overdraft with cash.
+Some banks reverse one-time overdraft fees for loyal customers who don't overdraw accounts often.
+Even if you have overdrawn your account before, communicating with your bank may get at least some fees waived.
+In many cases, creditors and bankers are willing to work with you if they know you're trying to resolve the situation.